-3.3 Geophysical Survey
+3.2 Geophysical Survey

 Prior to beginning intrusive activities, a ground penetrating radar/electromagnetic (GPR/EM) survey will be performed throughout the entire site to pre-clear the proposed soil boring and monitoring well locations, and to identify underground utilities/vaults/anomalies.
 Following completion of the GPR/EM survey, the subcontractor will submit a plan view (aerial photo basemap) figure showing the approximate location of any underground utilities/vaults/anomalies found.
-Delta Geophysics from Catasauqua, Pennsylvania will perform the GPR/EM survey.
+Clean Globe Environmental from Hauppauge, New York will perform the GPR/EM survey.
 A CDM Smith representative will be on-site to oversee geophysical survey activities.

-3.4 First Mobilization - Subsurface Investigation (Soil and Groundwater Screening)
+3.3 First Mobilization - Subsurface Investigation (Soil) and Monitoring Well Installation, Development, and Repair

-North Star Drilling from Homer, New York, will advance soil borings for soil and groundwater screening sampling.
-CDM Smith will provide oversight of the drilling and collect the soil and groundwater screening samples during this event.
+LaBella Associates from Ballston Spa, New York, will conduct the scope of work associated with advancing soil borings for soil sampling, installation of overburden monitoring wells, well development, and well repair activities.
+CDM Smith will provide oversight of the drilling and collect the soil samples during this event.